New Victor thriller, TRAITOR, coming soon

-The UK edition can be shipped anywhere in the world from the Book Depository if you don't want to wait.
+The UK edition can be shipped anywhere in the world from sites like Amazon or Sevenoaks Bookshop.

-T W Ellis is a pseudonym under which Tom has written the standalone psychological thriller A Knock at the Door.
-It's a very different kind of novel to his Victor series, so he's using a pseudonym to differentiate the two.
+Both are pseudonyms under which Tom has written two standalone novels, The Rule of Three and A Knock at the Door.
+Both are very different kinds of novels to his Victor series, so he's using pen names to avoid confusion.

-The Hunter aka The Killer, The Enemy, The Game, Better Off Dead aka No Tomorrow, The Darkest Day, A Time to Die, The Final Hour, Kill For Me, A Quiet Man, and Traitor (coming 2022).
+The Hunter aka The Killer, The Enemy, The Game, Better Off Dead aka No Tomorrow, The Darkest Day, A Time to Die, The Final Hour, Kill For Me, A Quiet Man, Traitor, Blood Debt and Firefight.

 Nope, the books were written to stand on their own two feet.
 But it can't hurt.